PreranaDatta30/TextEditor/README.md

 **Language:** JAVA SE( JDK 17)
 **GUI Framework:** Swing, AWT.
 **Architecture:** MVC(Model-View-Controller)
-## Project Structure
-This project follows a strict package structure for modularity.

 ## How to run:
 This project uses a named package(texteditor), one must compile and run it from th parent directory.